latitov/JS_HTML_Widgets/README.md

 By Leonid Titov, 2019-09-23

 Please download, and open the Widget_v3.md.html in a browser, and read.
-Or, follow the link [Widget_v3.md.html](Widget_v3.md.html) of the whitepaper v3.
+Or, go to the Githab Pages of this [https://latitov.github.io/JS_HTML_Widgets/](https://latitov.github.io/JS_HTML_Widgets/), then follow the link to [whitepaper](Widget_v3.md.html) from there.

 What you'll get: